Circular law for non-Hermitian block band matrices with slowly growing bandwidth: Least singular value for the auxiliary matrix

 \begin{theorem} Take the specialization $\Pi=[I_\ell,0]$ so that $[S_{+}^{bd},C_{+}]=[0,I_\ell]$.
 Let $\zeta$ satisfy the same conditions as in Theorem \ref{maincircularlaw1.1}.
 Then we can find $C>0$ depending only on $|z|$ and the law of $\zeta$ such that, whenever $\ell$ is sufficiently large, \end{theorem}

 The lower bound in Theorem \ref{theorem1.112} is exponentially small in the dimension, and we will only use this estimate when $\ell$ is much larger than $n$, say when $\ell\geq n^{12}$.

 The proof of Theorem \ref{theorem1.112} is similar to \cite{jain2021circular}, Section 2, and uses the invertibility via distance approach pioneered in \cite{rudelson2008littlewood}.
-However, the first block row and last block row of $\mathcal{T}_{n+2}$ are purely deterministic and $[V,U]$ is arbitrary: this adds to significant technical difficulty and are new in the literature.
+However, the first block row and last block row of $\mathcal{T}_{n+2}$ are purely deterministic and $[V,U]$ is arbitrary: this adds significant technical difficulty and is new in the literature.

 To handle these generic boundary conditions, we first prove the following estimate: \begin{lemma} Fix $L>0$.
 Let $\zeta$ be a random variable which is either real with distributional density on $\mathbb{R}$ bounded by $L$, or has independent real and imaginary parts $\Re\zeta,\Im\zeta$ such that at least one of them has distributional density bounded by $L$.
-Let $F$ be a $\ell\times 2\ell$ matrix with i.i.d. entries of law $\zeta$, and $S:\mathbb{C}^{2\ell\times\ell}$ be a fixed (complex-valued) matrix with unitary columns.
+Let $F$ be a $\ell\times 2\ell$ matrix with i.i.d. entries of law $\zeta$, and $S\in\mathbb{C}^{2\ell\times\ell}$ be a fixed (complex-valued) matrix with unitary columns.
 Let $Z\in\mathbb{C}^{\ell\times\ell}$ be an arbitrary fixed matrix.
 Then we can find $C_L>0$ depending only on $L$ such that for any $\epsilon>0$,

 \end{lemma}

 The proof of Lemma \ref{lemma3.2} is given at the end of the section.

 For the upper boundary $ $, we denote by $P_{V,U}^\perp$ its unitary complement in $\mathbb{C}^{2\ell}$: We denote by $ \mid_{P_{V,U}^\perp}$ the restriction of this $\ell\times 2\ell$ matrix to the subspace $P_{V,U}^\perp$.